BEST Vegan Double Chocolate Chip Cookies (Gluten Free)

 Refined Sugar Free: swap in coconut sugar for both the brown sugar and granulated sugar for refined sugar free.

-Cocoa powder: please use all natural cocoa powder over both Dutch-processed and cacao powder.
-See blog post for more notes on that!
+Cocoa powder: please use dutch-process or all-natural cocoa powder over cacao powder.
+Please read blog post for full tips!

 Please read through the blog post for any additional tips!